 Jack was preceded in death by his parents, John and Helen (Terkoski) Forgach of Glen Lyon, PA as well as his sisters and their husbands, Dr. Louis and Mary Raven and Dr. John and Teresa Poole.
 He was also proceeded in death by his wife and soul mate of 44 years, Louise Shevock Forgach.
 It had been a very difficult twelve years without her.

 Surviving are his daughter Holly Slusser BSN RN-C and her husband Colonel Robert Slusser USAF (retired), his son John Joseph Forgach III HMDJ and his wife Dr. Sandra Jense-Forgach, and his grandchildren Kathryn Louise, Penelope Louise, Ian and Isaac.

 He will be thoroughly missed by any animal who met him.
 He was very generous with treats, table scraps and chin scratches.

 From where you sit now, we bet you can see your last endeavor, the Great Wall of Evanston.
 Aloha papa-san, until we meet again – Kainpai!
 Nostrovia!

 According to Jack and Louise’s wishes, they will have their remains transported by the family to the National Cemetery of the Pacific, Honolulu, Hawaii.

 A Celebration of Life will be held at 10:00 AM on Friday December 13, 2019 at St. Mary Magdalen Catholic Church, 837 Center Street, Evanston, WY 82930.
 In lieu of flowers, Jack would ask that you enjoy a nice meal with friends and family.

-To send flowers to Dr. John Joseph Forgach II's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. John Joseph Forgach II, please visit our floral store.